jonnonz1/nz-statute-book/acts/public/2003/land-transport-management-act-2003.md

       (E) territorial authorities in the region:
       (EA) if there are any specified development projects in the region, Kāinga Ora–Homes and Communities:
       (F) the relevant regional transport committee:
-      (G) in the case of a plan or a variation adopted by Auckland Transport, the Auckland Council; and (ii) ensure that—
+      (G) in the case of a plan or a variation adopted by the Auckland Council, the ARTC; and (ii) ensure that—
       (A) copies of the plan or variation are kept at the regional council’s principal office and such other places that the regional council appoints and made available for public inspection, free of charge, and for purchase at a reasonable price; and
       (B) a copy of the plan or variation is made available on the regional council’s Internet site.